-Certain chemicals are considered to be of potential concern for people who eat fish because of their toxicity and their ability to accumulate in fish tissue.
-The majority of fish consumption advisories in California are issued because of mercury (Hg), followed by polychlorinated biphenyls (PCBs) and, in a few cases, selenium, polybrominated diphenyl ethers (PBDEs), or some legacy pesticides (pesticides that are no longer used but remain in the environment).
+Certain chemicals are of potential concern for people who eat fish because of their toxicity and their ability to accumulate in fish tissue.
+The majority of fish consumption advisories in California are issued because of mercury (Hg), followed by polychlorinated biphenyls (PCBs) and, in a few cases, selenium (Se), polybrominated diphenyl ethers (PBDEs), or some legacy pesticides (pesticides that are no longer used but remain in the environment).

-Mercury is a natural element found in some rock and soil.
-Human activities, such as burning coal and the historic use of mercury to mine gold, also add mercury to the environment.
-If mercury enters waterways, it can be converted to a more toxic form known as methylmercury - which can pass into and build up in fish.
+Mercury is an element found in some rock and soil.
+Human activities, such as burning coal and the historical use of mercury to mine gold, also add mercury to the environment.
+If mercury enters waterways, it can be converted to a more toxic form known as methylmercury, which can pass into and build up in fish.
 High levels of methylmercury can harm the brain, especially in fetuses and children.

-2 Means are an arithmetic average of individual values and/or a weighted average of composites.
+2 Means are an arithmetic average of individual values and/or composites weighted by number of fish.
 A weighted average of composites is calculated by multiplying the chemical concentration in each composite by the number of fish in that composite for each species.
-Products are then summed and divided by the total number of fish in all composites for that species, combined.
+Products are then summed and divided by the total number of fish in all composites for that species.